Davidj361/cuTPS/README.md

   2.  `$ make`
   3.  `$ ./cuTPSClient`

-## Test Cases

-### 1. Add Content
- This test case first adds a new textbook, chapter and then section to the database.
- It then tries to add the same ones again and should fail at doing so.
-Chapters and sections have a dependancy on a textbook (and a section on a chapter).
-We assume that on the client side it is not possible for a chapter or section to exist without it's proper dependancies.
- *Note*: The fail error messages are expected when attempting to add the same content.

-### 2. GetContent
-This test case first retrieves all of the content that would be retrieved for a student (in this case named peter).
-It then retrieves all of the content that would be retrieved for a content manager.

-### 3. Add Invoice
-This test case adds a student to an invoice object and adds the first textbook on the list retrieved by the get content test and adds it to the database.
-We assume that when a shopping cart is purchased this is the only information that will be stored on the database and that the client will not let a user try to purchase an empty cart.

-### 4. Run All tests
- This test case runs each test in the order presented here.

-## Other functionality
-- Field for setting IP address: default is local loopback, apply sets a new one (checking for a valid IP address is not done)
-- Clear button: clears the test response list

 ## JSON API Reference

 Note that in all cases where an enum is used in the JSON examples below,